Local author Tantri Wija shared her ideas on "How To Spend a Perfect 48 Hours in Santa Fe, NM" through Matador Network.

 The Cathedral Basilica of St. Francis, a Victorian-era cathedral built by Archbishop Lamy and featured in Willa Cather’s Death Comes for the Archbishop (yes, that Archbishop).
 If it looks incomplete, that’s because it is—the project ran out of money and the two towers were never finished.

-The Palace of the Governors, once a fortress where Governor Lew Wallace wrote the classic Ben Hur, is now a 412-year-old museum where members of the local Pueblo communities display handcrafted jewelry under its block-long portal.
+The Palace of the Governors, once a fortress where Governor Lew Wallace wrote the classic Ben Hur, is now a 413-year-old museum where artisans from the local Pueblo communities display handcrafted jewelry under its block-long portal.

-Mind sufficiently blown, pop around the corner to the new Second Street Brewery Rufina Taproom for an El Gato IPA or one of their sours, or head over to Siler Road just a couple miles away to Tumbleroot Brewery & Distillery for a refreshing Moscow Mule or any of their very own handcrafted spirits or beers.
-Their patio is vast and lively, and you may luck upon some great live music.
+Mind sufficiently blown, pop around the corner to Second Street Brewery Rufina Taproom for an El Gato IPA or one of their sours, or head over to Siler Road just a couple miles away to Tumbleroot Brewery & Distillery for a refreshing Moscow Mule or any of their very own handcrafted spirits or beers.
+Both patios/outdoor spaces are vast and lively, and you may luck upon some great live music.

-Go for a combination plate—that is, one of everything, because you can and should—at Maria’s, located on Cordova Road a few minutes from downtown.
+Indulge!
+Go for a combination plate—that is, one of everything, because you can and should—at Maria’s, located on Cordova Road, just a few minutes from downtown.
 The grandmadre of Santa Fe’s New Mexican cuisine scene, Maria's is the spot for chile rellenos, spicy carne adovada, giant margaritas, and pillowy sopapillas, where they’ll ask you the official state question: “Red or green?”

 Whether you are looking to visit for a weekend or a week, there are plenty of great experiences to be had!
 Get a taste of The City Different!
 Order your Official Santa Fe Visitors Guide now or browse our deals and specials to help you plan your next trip to Santa Fe.